tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 That was my thinking anyway.
 I grabbed my phone and raised my arm to take a photo.

 It's a very particular kind of horror being forced to expose yourself online against your will.
-I shudder to think of that image as the last thing so many people I know, and that I don't know, saw of me.
+I shudder when I think of that image as the last thing so many people I know, and that I don't know, saw of me.
 And before anyone asks in the comments, no, I'm not going to post the photo here.

 Alex: “Have you done it yet?”